 A different sugaring method is to soak lengths of rope or chord in a cheap red wine and drape them around foliage in your backyard.

-	Don’t forget to use these wonderful suggestions from Butterfly Conservation if you decide to keep a moth for a little while.
+Don’t forget to use these wonderful suggestions from Butterfly Conservation if you decide to keep a moth for a little while to observe it:

-	I fear this little fellow ate quite a few of my moths.
+I fear this little fellow ate quite a few of our moths.
 Naughty gecko!

 We hope you enjoyed the moth activities for kids and it helps start you and you kids on a fun learning journey.